BaileyLabUM/biosensor/README.md

 ## Introduction

-The purpose of this program is to process with the raw data from the Maverick M1 detection system (Genalyte, Inc., San Diego, CA) and output simple line graphs, bar charts, and box plots.
+The purpose of this library is to process with the raw data from the Maverick M1 detection system (Genalyte, Inc., San Diego, CA) and output simple line graphs, bar charts, and box plots.
 The functions also generate companion csv files containning processed the prcoessed data for subsequent analysis.